King Henry Fifth's Conquest of France [Child 164] --- Part 04

 Certainly the Armagnac court was powerless.
 The mad king Charles VI had lost several sons, but there was still one left, the future Charles VII.
 It might, however, be possible to have him declared illegitimate.
 (Given the behavior of his mother Isabeau of Bavaria, who went along with the story, it might even be true; certainly it was believable, because she had probably had the Duke of Orleans at least into her bed, and maybe others.)
 That meant that one of the daughters of Charles VI was arguably the heir (so much for the Salic Law).
 The eldest daughter had already been married to Richard II, but she was now dead.
 Some of her younger sisters were also married, but the youngest, Katherine, was still available (Perroy, p.
 243; Allmand, p.
 68, notes that Henry had been negotiating for her hand as early as the beginning of his reign, though balancing that off by discussing a Burgundian wife as well.).

 By 1420, the French government was forced to negotiate.
 And, in the negotiations, Henry gained more than he had probably ever dreamed possible: He became heir to the Kingdom of France (Seward, p.
-182).
-He would marry Katherine, the youngest daughter of Charles VI; the Dauphin was disowned and declared a bastard by his own mother (according to Earle, pp. 191-193, she needed some persuading -- apparently she never actually declared her son illegitimate, and certainly never said who was the father -- but eventually agreed to his abandonment when it was clear she had no other choice, and as a result the Dauphin almost decided to give up his throne).
+182. Curry, pp. 103-107, makes the interesting point that this represented, in effect, an abandonment of his claim to be hereditary king of France -- since he was Charles VI's heir, he was not king in his own right!).
+He would marry Katherine, the youngest daughter of Charles VI; the Dauphin was disowned and declared a bastard by his own mother (according to Earle, pp. 191-193, she needed some persuading -- apparently she never actually declared her son illegitimate, and certainly never said who was the father (Neillands, p.
+243) -- but eventually agreed to his abandonment when it was clear she had no other choice, and as a result the Dauphin almost decided to give up his throne).